 The name Jonas is a reference to ‘Jonas and the Whale’, a tale about adventure and intimacy, and about shelter, security and homeliness inside a ‘big body’

 The irregular composition of window openings gives the impression that they undulate gently across the facade.
 That makes Jonas just a little bit different: slightly distorted, slightly strange.
-The building is like a stone, but cladded with dark colored, prepatinated zinc; the grid is not regular but distorted; the facade does not stand on the ground but is raised; the building is not orthogonal but lozenge-shaped.
+The building looks like a stone, but clad with dark-coloured pre-patinated zinc.
+The grid is not regular but distorted.
+The facade does not touch the ground but is raised.
+The building is not orthogonal but lozenge-shaped.
 That makes the building both familiar and alienating, sculptural yet rational, recognizable yet innovative.

 But the real surprise with Jonas is revealed inside.
 It is welcoming, warm and spectacular.
 It expresses a modern and sustainable community life.
 The interior is compelling, surprising and surrealist.
 The underlying spatial concept is based on the way traditional wooden ships are constructed: a skeleton consisting of a series of trusses arranged in a row forms the skeleton, the building’s main structure.
-This allows big hollows to be scooped out of the volume, with the required housing program, with in total 270 units, incorporated into the ‘skin’ of the building.
+This allows big hollows to be scooped out of the volume, with the required housing programme, with in total 270 units, incorporated into the ‘skin’ of the building.